 - Supporting the KWS air wing in its role on countering poaching.

 In 2013, we signed a five-year agreement with the local community in Amboseli, including leases with 1,600 landowners, to safeguard 16,000 acres of an elephant movement route between Amboseli and Kilimanjaro National Parks.
 In 2017, in addition to leasing an additional 1,000 acres as wildlife habitat, IFAW extended the agreement for another five-year term – collectively securing 26,000 acres.

 By working with private sector partners, we developed a sustainable facility to promote elephant tourism in the region.
-And by creating a new source for tourism, we created a new stream of revenue for local communities.
+And by creating a new source for tourism, we created a new stream of revenue for the local community.

 We also helped individuals enter into the formal financial system, learn agricultural methods, and receive an education.
-Through our fully funded scholarship program, we helped 66 different Maasai students pursue high school and university degrees.
+Through our fully funded scholarship program, we have helped 66 students pursue high school and university degrees.